-- 3.Where an economic operator intends to apply for a decision pursuant to paragraph 6 in order to manufacture or place on the market a new mercury-added product, or to use a new manufacturing process, that would provide significant environmental or health benefits and pose no significant risks either to the environment or to human health, and where no technically practicable mercury-free alternatives providing such benefits are available, that economic operator shall notify the competent authorities of the Member State concerned.
-That notification shall include the following information: - (a) a technical description of the product or process concerned; - (b) an assessment of its environmental and health benefits and risks; - (c) evidence demonstrating the absence of technically practicable mercury-free alternatives providing significant environmental or health benefits; - (d) a detailed explanation of the manner in which the process is to be operated or the product is to be manufactured, used and disposed of as waste after use, in order to ensure a high level of protection of the environment and of human health. - 4.The Member State concerned shall forward to the Commission the notification received from the economic operator if it considers on the basis of its own assessment of the information provided therein that the criteria referred to in the first subparagraph of paragraph 6 are fulfilled.
+- 3. Where an economic operator intends to apply for authorisation in accordance with paragraph 6 in order to manufacture or place on the market a new mercury-added product, or to use a new manufacturing process, that would provide significant environmental or health benefits and pose no significant risks either to the environment or to human health, and where no technically practicable mercury-free alternatives providing such benefits are available, that economic operator shall notify the competent authority.
+That notification shall include the following information: - (a) a technical description of the product or process concerned; - (b) an assessment of its environmental and health benefits and risks; - (c) evidence demonstrating the absence of technically practicable mercury-free alternatives providing significant environmental or health benefits; - (d) a detailed explanation of the manner in which the process is to be operated or the product is to be manufactured, used and disposed of as waste after use, in order to ensure a high level of protection of the environment and of human health. - 4.The competent authority must forward to the Minister the notification received from the economic operator if the competent authority considers on the basis of its own assessment of the information provided that the condition in the second subparagraph of paragraph 6 is fulfilled.

-The Member State concerned shall inform the Commission of cases in which it considers that the criteria referred to in the first subparagraph of paragraph 6 were not fulfilled.
+The competent authority Minister of cases in which it considers that the condition in the second subparagraph of paragraph 6 is not fulfilled.